-Make ahead ready for your holiday gatherings.
+Make ahead apple sangria ready for your Autumn gatherings.
 Refreshing, festive and easy: Sparkling Apple Bourbon Sangria with a hint of ginger and cinnamon.

-New to sangria?
 It’s easy peasy to pull together and tastes better with a little time to mingle in the fridge.
-It’s not just for summer.
-Sangria offers ready made cocktails that’ll help free your hands for other tasks like greeting guests, finishing up the Apple Dumplings, or for lazin’ on the couch enjoying appetizers.
+Sangria’s not just for summer.
+It offers ready made cocktails that’ll help free your hands for other tasks like greeting guests, finishing up the Apple Dumplings, or for lazin’ on the couch enjoying appetizers.
 I’m partial to the latter, ahem.

 Bourbon’s caramel and vanilla notes completely win me over and they shine when paired with apples.
 Like peas and carrots, perfect partners in every way whether together in a cocktail, pie or cobbler.
 The combination just works.

-- One recipe will serve 8-9 servings in low ball glasses.
+- One Sparkling Apple Bourbon Sangria recipe will serve 8-9 servings in low ball glasses.
 But of course sangria goes down easy, so double the recipe if serving more than four adults.
 Figure at least two drinks per person.

 - It’s not necessary to get expensive wine for sangria.
 It’ll be mixed with other flavors.
 This is my favorite chardonnay.